Got a uni question? Find your answer now on The Student Room.

 About this course

 Midwives have a public health role aiming to meet the challenges of reducing inequities and improving maternal and family health.
-Midwifery education, whilst rooted in promoting physiological birth, prepares midwives to care for all women including those with complex medical, obstetric and social needs.
-It prepares and develops midwives to be skilled and safe, empathic and trustworthy, developing skills of autonomy and accountability within multidisciplinary and multi-agency teams.
+Midwifery education, whilst rooted in promoting physiological birth, prepares midwives to care for all women and birthing people including those with complex medical, obstetric and social needs.
+It prepares and develops midwives to be skilled and safe, empathetic and trustworthy, developing skills of autonomy and accountability within multidisciplinary and multi-agency teams.

 Midwives provide holistic care, which requires them to be ‘with woman’.
 The 21st century midwife needs to understand and value the importance of one-to-one care, continuity and the critical importance of the midwife-woman relationship.